 Probably the most well-known Baseball Hall of Famer buried in the Pittsburgh area is Honus Wagner.
 Whether you know him as one of the best shortstops in baseball history or the guy on the world’s most expensive baseball card, Honus Wagner was Pittsburgh’s first great player.

 Finding Honus Wagner’s Grave: Honus Wagner is buried in Jefferson Memorial Park in Pleasant Hills, Pennsylvania, roughly nine miles outside of downtown Pittsburgh.
-His flat tombstone is located directly next to the road, but blocked from view by a decorative stone barrier.
+His flat tombstone is located directly next to the road but is blocked from view by a decorative stone barrier.
 To see his grave, park your car nearby and walk just beyond this barrier.
 Wagner is buried next to his wife, Bessie, who died in 1971.

 Honus Wagner’s grave can be found at the following coordinates: 40.333247, -79.981724.